Switzerland refines its global democracy aims in a tough context

 Readers will have heard by now that global democracy is not doing well.
 Autocrats are on the rise, freedoms are not, and according to the V-Dem InstituteExternal link, the world is about as democratic as it was in the mid-1980s.
 Meanwhile, Donald Trump hasn’t helped: his cuts at bodies like the US Agency for International Development (USAID) and the State Department have left a holeExternal link of $3 billion (CHF2.47 billion) in global democracy promotion.

 What can Switzerland do about all this?
-On Wednesday, the foreign ministry tried to give some sort of an answer by publishing its first ever “Guidelines on DemocracyExternal link” – a strategic framework to guide its democracy promotion efforts in the coming years.
+On Wednesday, the foreign ministry tried to give an answer with its first ever “Guidelines on DemocracyExternal link” – a sort of strategic framework for its democracy promotion efforts in the coming years.

 Reflecting the global situation, the tone is sober: for the period 2025-2028, the goal is to “safeguard the democratic world”, the guidelines state.
 This means not trying to turn authoritarian states into lands of freedom, but rather tackling the issue of “democratic backsliding” – the chipping away of processes and institutions in already-established democracies.
 That is, in places where “democratic processes and institutions already exist (at least to some extent) but are at risk”, as the Swiss foreign ministry writes.

-Note: This article was updated on May 9 to include the amount of Swiss funding provided for external democracy promotion in 2024.